rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 same pass.
 ## The Main Loop
 The main loop orchestrates everything:
-1. Build the hypothesis from the DT and spanning tree (first iteration only).
+1. Build the initial hypothesis: one state, all transitions open.
 2. Ask the equivalence oracle.
 If it says yes, we are done.
 3. If not, decompose the counterexample to find one new state and one new discriminator.
-4. Incrementally update the hypothesis by re-sifting only the stale transitions.
+4. Incrementally update the hypothesis: re-sift only the stale transitions.
-5. Repeat.
+5. Repeat from step 2.
 The loop runs exactly $$ n - 1 $$ times where $$ n $$ is the number of
 states in the minimal DFA, one counterexample per new state discovered.